Episcleritis: Pathophysiology

 Episcleritis is caused by inflammation due to the activation of immune cells, including lymphocytes and macrophages.
-Most of the time, the cause of episcleritis is never determined (idiopathic).
+In most cases, the cause of episcleritis is never determined (idiopathic).
 An identifiable cause is discovered in about one third of cases.
 Several diseases are associated with episcleritis, including systemic vasculitis (polyarteritis nodosa, granulomatosis with polyangiitis, Behçet's disease), connective tissue diseases (rheumatoid arthritis, relapsing polychondritis, systemic lupus erythematosus), psoriatic arthritis, ankylosing spondylitis, Cogan syndrome, rosacea, gout, atopy, Crohn's disease, and ulcerative colitis.
 59 percent of patients with relapsing polychondritis have either episcleritis or scleritis.
 Rarely, episcleritis may be caused by scleritis.
 Very rarely, episcleritis is associated with infections, including Lyme disease, tuberculosis, syphilis, and herpes zoster.

 The redness in the eye associated with episcleritis is due to engorgement of the large episcleral blood vessels, which run in a radial direction from the limbus.
 Typically, there is no uveitis, or thickening of the sclera.